cMaggessi/ProjectAwakening/README.md

     - Add quests to provide objectives and rewards.
 2. **Dynamic Mob Difficulty**:
     - Increase mob strength as players move further from spawn, encouraging players to grow stronger and upgrade their gear.
+3. - **Shopping System**:
+- Allow players to spend gold on weapons, armor, and other upgrades.

 ---